skylight-hq/skylight.digital/_projects/adopta_agency.md

 {% capture summary %}
-[Adopta.Agency](http://adopta.agency/) is a civic movement designed around an [open blueprint process](http://adopta-agency.github.io/adopta-blueprint/) that enables anyone to target an open government dataset, and move it forward one step by producing JSON, and two steps forward by launching an open API.
+[Adopta.Agency](http://adopta.agency/) is a civic movement designed around an [open blueprint process](http://adopta-agency.github.io/adopta-blueprint/) that enables anyone to improve an open government dataset and move it one step forward by producing JSON or two steps forward by launching an open API.
 {% endcapture %}

 {% capture challenge %}